 Connected to the Production Systems with Food Safety

 EtQ Connectors close the gap between production systems and the Food Safety Management System.
-Modules, such as Nonconformance, Corrective Action Software and Audit Management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP plan, without the need for additional software to bridge the gap.
+Modules, such as Nonconformance, Corrective Action Software and Audit Management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP/HARPC plan, without the need for additional software to bridge the gap.
 Production systems can then be automatically updated throughout the process of managing the food safety system.

 - Automatic segregation and categorization of events at the source